 When the current column is an O-Column (falling):

-A P&F Box does not represent a single price, but rather a price range that depends on the current column.
-This range rises for a rising X-Column and falls for a falling O-Column.
-For a rising X-Column, a box marked with a 12 would range from 12 to 12.99 and a box with a 13 would range from 13 to 13.99.
+A P&F Box does not represent a single price, but rather a price range that depends on the box scaling method chosen, as well as the direction of the current column.
+The range rises for a rising X-Column and falls for a falling O-Column.
+In the following simple example, assume the user has chosen user-defined box scaling with a box size of 1.0 for their P&F chart.
+For a rising X-Column on that chart, a box marked with a 12 would range from 12 to 12.99 and a box with a 13 would range from 13 to 13.99.
 Prices would remain in the 12 box as long as they ranged from 12 to 12.99.
 A move to 13 would warrant another X in the 13 box.
 In fact, a price anywhere between 13 and 13.99 would warrant another X.

 To fully understand P&F chart dynamics, it is helpful to walk through the construction process with a few simple examples.
 The key points to remember are:

-This example will use the High-Low Method.
+This example will use the High-Low Method, with user-defined scaling and a box size of 1.0.
 Here are the first numbers:

 Day 1 High = 15.50 Low = 12.90 : The chart has to start somewhere.
 We will assume prices are falling and plot O's in the 15, 14 and 13 boxes.